 Since you intend to spend some quality time on your stationary exercise bike it makes sense for that time to be as enjoyable as possible.
 Get your iPod or mp3 player charged up and make sure it is close at hand so you can have music while you ride.
 Or put on a music video clip or concert of your favorite artist.
 Choose something that you like to move to, something that lifts your spirits and helps reduce stress.

 If you prefer a more peaceful environment then maybe there is a book you have not yet got around to reading?
 A magazine to catch up on?

 You will get warm and even perspire, so get some airflow happening around the bike.
 Wear loose fitting clothes to help stay cool, making sure they will not get caught up in any moving parts of the bike while cycling.
 You are not at the gym so your choice of clothing is almost unlimited.

 Don’t forget to set a timer to limit yourself to a fixed session time.
 Pedaling for too long the first few times may mean your legs will feel very wobbly, and you could also get dizzy from the intensity of the exertion.
 Remember, moderation and fun is the key here.

 Here are the most common questions asked by people wanting to get the best from their indoor exercise bike:

-- How long do I spend on it? – Sessions should be 20 to 40 minutes long.
+- How long do I spend on it? – Sessions need be 20 to 40 minutes long.

-- How many times a week? – Start gradually then about 3 times a week is a good target.
+- How many times a week? – Start gradually, then about 3 times a week is an effective target.

-- What height should the seat be set to? – Set the height of the seat so there is a slight bend to the knee when your foot is flat on the bottom pedal and you are sitting on the seat.
+- What height should the seat be set to? – Set the height of the seat so there is a slight bend to the knee of your extended leg while your foot is flat on the bottom pedal when sitting on the seat.

 - Can I adjust the handle bars? – Some bikes have fixed handle bars.
 On those you can adjust, move them so you sit comfortably without strain on your wrists, shoulders, or back.